chriopter/hugo-autopilot/README.md

    - In repository settings → Actions → General → Workflow permissions:
      - Select "Read and write permissions"
      - Check "Allow GitHub Actions to create and approve pull requests"
+     - Enable "Allow GitHub Actions to request the id-token write permission"
-   - This ensures the workflow can trigger other workflows after Hugo updates
+   - This ensures the workflow can trigger other workflows and handle cross-organization permissions

+4. **For cross-organization usage**:
+   - If you're using this workflow from a different GitHub organization/account than `chriopter`:
+     - The above permissions settings are especially important
+     - No additional tokens or secrets are needed
+     - Just ensure all the permissions are enabled as described above
+   - This allows the workflow to function properly across organization boundaries

-4. **Create the workflow file** at `.github/workflows/hugo-autopilot.yml` (see below)
+5. **Create the workflow file** at `.github/workflows/hugo-autopilot.yml` (see below)

 ## Workflow File